Nau mai, haere mai!

 Your login details will be emailed to you one week prior to semester starting.
 If you have any questions about access please contact us on 0800 773 776 or email [email protected].

-How do I get an ID card?
+How do I get a student access card?

 When and where do I get my textbooks?